ichen17/Qhack2024-project/README.md

 ### Variational Quantum Deflation

-The potential of VQE for near-term quantum computing is generating excitement for the advancement of computational capabilities. [[2]](https://quantum-journal.org/papers/q-2019-07-01-156/) study aims to enhance VQE's functionality by efficiently identifying excited states.
-By incorporating ``overlap'' terms into the optimization function and leveraging Hermitian matrices, which consist of a complete set of orthogonal eigenvectors, this work demonstrates a cost-effective approach.
-Utilizing VQE's ability to maintain classical parameters, low-depth quantum circuits are employed to compute these overlap terms.
+The potential of VQE for near-term quantum computing generates excitement for advancing computational capabilities. [[2]](https://quantum-journal.org/papers/q-2019-07-01-156/) study aims to enhance VQE's functionality by efficiently identifying excited states.
+This work demonstrates a cost-effective approach by incorporating ``overlap'' terms into the optimization function and leveraging Hermitian matrices, which consist of a complete set of orthogonal eigenvectors.
+Utilizing VQE's ability to maintain classical parameters, low-depth quantum circuits compute these overlap terms.
 This methodology maintains the same qubit count as VQE for ground-state calculations, with only a minor increase in measurements.
 In contrast to existing methods for computing excited states in quantum computing, this approach minimizes resource overhead.
-The following loss function has been provided over this work.
+The following loss function has been provided in this work.
 ```math
 \mathcal{L}(\lambda_k) =  \bra{\psi(\lambda_k)}H\ket{\psi(\lambda_k)} +\sum_{i=0}^{k-1} \beta_i |\braket{\psi(\lambda_k)|\psi(\lambda_i)}|^2
 ```